Thijs5/dotnet-demo/readme.md

 #pragma warning restore CS1591
 ```

 The API documentation looks like the example below.
-Make sure every action is documentated so your Swagger is always up to date.
+Make sure every action is documented so your Swagger is always up to date.
 ```csharp
 /// <summary>
 /// Update an existing blog post.